pete6184/HTML_CSS_Web_Design/README.md

 # Web Design Homework - Web Visualization Dashboard (Latitude)

 ## Requirements & Summary
-For this assignment we used a code editor (I used Visual Studio Code) to write our code then launched the website through the code editors' live server and then 'hosted' the web page via github-pages.
+For this assignment we used a code editor (I used Visual Studio Code) to write our code, launched the website through the code editors' live server, and then 'hosted' the web page via github-pages.

 This was my introduction to HTML and CSS and I enjoyed playing around with styling webpages.
+There was some struggles with getting the CSS to work properly in the beginning and finding out the hierarchy of the styling attributes but I was able to figure it out and overcome the challenges I was having.
+Overall, I really enjoyed this challenge and look forward to see what else I can do with making web pages.

 ## Background